Carers often worry about what will happen if, at short notice, they are unable to care.

 Short break services and day opportunities

-You can search our Community Directory to find local organisations offering breaks for carers (look under 'Support for carers') and day opportunities (look under 'Community support/activities').
+You can search our Community Directory to find voluntary organisations offering breaks for carers (look under 'Support for carers') and day opportunities (look under 'Community support/activities').
 You can also search our Marketplace directory and look under 'Respite/short breaks' and 'Day care and outreach support' (Day care includes local care homes offering these services).